 Stretching on a 26,000 sq. m. factory shade at the Eastern Industry Zone, the Chinese DI YUAN Ceramics PLC has started to ship flooring and wall tiles to Somaliland and Djibouti this week, making good on its promise to target neighboring markets in the regions.

-During an exclusive visit to the factory floor on Wednesday, Zang Hui Jian, factory manager of DI YUAN, told The Reporter that the factory has a potential of manufacturing 60,000 sq. m. tiles per day, capable of tiling some 600 houses.
+During an exclusive visit to the factory floor on Wednesday, Zang Hui Jian, factory manager of DI YUAN, told The Reporter that the factory has the potential of manufacturing 60,000 sq. m. tiles per day, capable of tiling some 600 houses.
 But, the current production levels are limit to 40,000 sq. m. per day owing to their recent introduction to the Ethiopian market.

 Having started production last year, DI YUAN has been instrumental in stabilizing market prices of ceramics in Ethiopia, already.
-According to Leo Liu, sales manager at DI YUAN, market price for imported 60*60 mm ceramic tile ranged between 400 and 450 birr back when they joined the market.
-Through mass productions and huge boost to supply, DI YUAN has managed to penetrate the local market and dampen prices to 220 birr per tile.
+According to Leo Liu, sales manager at DI YUAN, the market price for imported 60*60 mm ceramic tile ranged between 400 and 450 birr back when they joined the market.
+Through mass productions and a huge boost to supply, DI YUAN has managed to penetrate the local market and dampen prices to 220 birrs per tile.

 The company, with its excess stock of 1.5 million sq. m. of ceramics, has decided to start exports to Somaliland and Djibouti, early this week.
 According to Liu, as an entry point to these markets, some 4,000 sq. m. tiles or two trucks full of consignments has been exported to these countries.
-The likes of Sudan, South Sudan and Kenya are under considerations, Liu also told The Reporter.
+The likes of Sudan, South Sudan, and Kenya are under considerations, Liu also told The Reporter.

 Sourcing 98 percent of its raw materials locally, the plant depends on coal as a core source of energy.
-Jian says, the factory burns 150 tons of coals every day and uses additional 65,000 to 70,000 kilowatt-hours electricity per day (kwh/day).
+Jian says, the factory burns 150 tons of coals every day and uses an additional 65,000 to 70,000 kilowatt-hours electricity per day (kwh/day).